Lyalpha/ifuanal/docs/tutorial.rst

 remaining spaxels.
 The individual spectra in each bin are combined to increase the SNR to some target value.

-The SNR of the spectra are calculated in a specific wavelength window (default is 5590 to 5680\ :math:`\AA`) and emission line signal-to-noise ratios can be estimated by subtracting off a continuum SNR (see docs for :meth:`~ifuanal.IFUCube.voronoi_bin`) ::
+The SNR of the spectra are calculated in a specific wavelength window (default is 5590 to 5680) and emission line signal-to-noise ratios can be estimated by subtracting off a continuum SNR (see docs for :meth:`~ifuanal.IFUCube.voronoi_bin`) ::